To build strength at home without buying bulky equipment, try resistance bands. Here’s how.

 In fact, resistance bands could give you more bang for your buck than dumbbells, barbells or home strength machines, says Page, who is also an assistant professor at Franciscan Missionaries of Our Lady University.
 He cited a Clinical Biomechanics meta-analysis that found by allowing movement in multiple planes, the bands may enhance motor control.

 They also help you avoid pain, says Todd Durkin, a strength, speed and conditioning coach and the author of “Get Your Mind Right.”
 Although you should check with your physician before starting a strength-training program, resistance bands are an excellent choice for those with musculoskeletal issues.
-They let you vary your plane of movement as needed and are “easy on the joints,” says Durkin, who uses them with his professional athletes, including NFL quarterbacks Drew Brees and Chase Daniel.
+In addition to letting you vary your plane of movement as needed, they are “easy on the joints,” says Durkin, who uses them with professional athletes, including NFL quarterbacks Drew Brees and Chase Daniel.

 According to La Niecia “Coach La La V” Vicknair, a certified personal trainer and the founder of Thrive Health Lab in Los Angeles, resistance bands can reduce your risk of injury and build strength more efficiently by preventing you from using momentum as a crutch.
 For example, you might jerk your torso backward to create momentum during a biceps dumbbell curl.
 This compensatory movement pattern — which isn’t possible with bands — increases your risk of injury while decreasing the amount of work required of your biceps.

 Bands are also versatile.
 You can go “as difficult or as easy as you want, based on how you’re using the band,” Durkin says.
 For some moves, “the closer you extend the anchor point, the easier it would be.
 The further you stand away from it, the harder it would be.”
 For others, it’s a matter of adjusting your grip; choking up on the band increases the difficulty.
-Still not hard enough?
-Vicknair suggests holding dumbbells while performing your banded moves.
+Still not challenged?
+Vicknair suggests holding dumbbells while performing the banded moves.

 Types of bands